Pandora (Rice novel): Other novels

 David Talbot encounters her in Paris shortly after the events of Memnoch the Devil and before the story of The Vampire Armand.
 He asks her to write the story of her life, which she does in a cafe by writing in some notebooks he gave her.
 She recalls the details of her life before becoming a vampire and briefly discusses the period when she was with Marius.
 After she has finished, she writes that she plans to go to New Orleans to look for Marius and to look into the eyes of Lestat, and try to understand what it is he saw.
 She is last seen at the end of Blood and Gold, alongside Marius.

 Pandora is again seen in the novel Prince Lestat when she comes to confront Arjun of his burning fledglings and old ones in Mumbai after being told by "The Voice".
 There she meets Gremt Stryker Knollys, who confides in her that he is also searching for "The Voice".
 He also claims to be the founder of the Talamasca in the year 748, along with the vampire who created Marius and the ghost of a vampire that was just killed named Hesketh.
 Gremt is the spirit Pandora meets towards the end of her novel when the writer Cassiodorus dies.

+Reception

+Publishers Weekly commended the author in a review writing "along the way, we find little of Rice's trademark eroticism, but Pandora has long been one of her more elusive characters, so fans will relish this vivid rendering of her life and times."
+Kirkus Reviews concluded: "This is Rice in top romantic form, despite a slippery page here and there."
+The New York Times wrote: "But despite a wealth of narrative twists and period detail, Pandora proves only sporadically convincing -- and occasionally downright inadequate."

+The novel was number 50 on USA Today's list of best selling books.